“Okay stop! You’re hurting me…!” Ray growled as everyone else tried to pull and push him through the barrier.

 “Seems good enough to me,” he said with a nod.

-“In that case, we should split into two groups” Kaela ordered, “Dimetrios, Lynx, Noah and I will head towards the town and Dark Soul’s base.
+“In that case, we should split into two groups” Kaela ordered, her voice booming over the explosions in the distance.
+“Dimetrios, Lynx, Noah and I will head towards the town and Dark Soul’s base.
 I’m certain that some underlings would be running around there.
 Brayden, Pennie, Cianna and Mr Kaden will head to the cavern and attack the bosses.”

 “Alright then, you three follow me!
 We have no time to lose!”
 Mr Kaden said pointing at Cianna, Pennie and Ray.